 Doctoral students’ organisation at Chalmers

 The doctoral students’ guild is the organisation for collaboration between doctoral students at all Chalmers departments.
 It represents the interests of doctoral students on several boards and committees at Chalmers.
-To help doctoral students who experience problems during their doctoral programme, the doctoral students’ guild has a neutral, independent representative attached to it, the Doctoral Students’ Ombudsman (DOMB).
+To support doctoral students who experience problems during their doctoral studies, the doctoral students’ guild has a neutral, independent representative attached to it, the Doctoral Students’ Ombudsman (DOMB).